RedFurrFox/PSpammer/README.md

 ## Features:

- _- Fake Credentials Generator._
+ - _Fake Credentials Generator._
- _- Kinda Fast Spam._
+ - _Kinda Fast Spam._
- _- Easy To Use Feature For Less Experience Person._
+ - _Easy To Use Feature For Less Experience Person._

 ---

 ## Issue/s With My Code:

- _- Can Cause DOS Attacks On Other Selected Sites._
+ - _Can Cause DOS Attacks On Other Selected Sites._
- _- Hard To Understand Terms For Some People._
+ - _Hard To Understand Terms For Some People._

 ---

 ## Plans About This Repo On The Near Future:

- _- Adding Threadscrapper For More Efficient Executions Than Threading Itself._
+ - _Adding Threadscrapper For More Efficient Executions Than Threading Itself._
- _- Adding An Editable Text File That Contains Fake Credentials For Easy Changes._
+ - _Adding An Editable Text File That Contains Fake Credentials For Easy Changes._
- _- Adding Some Anti-Tracking Counter Measures (Like: Changable Random Proxies, Fake User Agents And Some Other Junks)._
+ - _Adding Some Anti-Tracking Counter Measures (Like: Changable Random Proxies, Fake User Agents And Some Other Junks)._
- _- Adding Some Other Features (Like Spam Count And Put Its Generated Fake Credentials On A Specific Text File)._
+ - _Adding Some Other Features (Like Spam Count And Put Its Generated Fake Credentials On A Specific Text File)._
- _- Adding An Auto PIP Install/Update For User Convinience._
+ - _Adding An Auto PIP Install/Update For User Convinience._
- _- Maybe I'll Add Some Anti-Piracy Features On This Script (Like: 'Obfuscation' And 'Anti-Copy And Paste' Againts User To User Transfer So As To Avoid Sharing Malicious Codes)._
+ - _Maybe I'll Add Some Anti-Piracy Features On This Script (Like: 'Obfuscation' And 'Anti-Copy And Paste' Againts User To User Transfer So As To Avoid Sharing Malicious Codes)._
- _- Improved Its Spamming Efficiency To Its Target._
+ - _Improved Its Spamming Efficiency To Its Target._
- _- Hiring Some Testers To Further Check If The Script Is Running As Intended._
+ - _Hiring Some Testers To Further Check If The Script Is Running As Intended._
- _- Adding A Target Ping Test, To See If The Site Is Close With Built-In Site Code._
+ - _Adding A Target Ping Test, To See If The Site Is Close With Built-In Site Code._
- _- Random Trashtalks._
+ - _Random Trashtalks._
- _- Video Tutorial._
+ - _Video Tutorial._

 ---